Chart Color Schemes

 Infrastructure

-AreaSearch has identified 14 projects that could impact the area, with key ones being Box Hill Public School and High School, Melonba Woolworths Neighbourhood Shopping Centre, Multiple Residential Subdivisions Box Hill, and Ridgehaven Estate Box Hill.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 14 projects likely affecting the area.
+Notable ones include Box Hill Public School and High School, Melonba Woolworths Neighbourhood Shopping Centre, Multiple Residential Subdivisions Box Hill, and Ridgehaven Estate Box Hill.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.